Chapter One: Spoils of War

 "Yes, sire." the young captain replied, resentment ringing clear in his voice for the pathetic lot he was presenting to the Uchiha lord, as he reached behind himself and tugged her forward by her sleeve.
 "Gifts from Lord Madara for your household, in appreciation for your loyalty and years of service."

 "I see." she heard Fugaku muse quietly, before speaking up.
 "I am, of course, most grateful to my lord, Uchiha Madara...
 You must extend my thanks to him."

 She then heard the Uchiha Lord take slow, purposeful steps toward his gifts before coming to a halt directly in front of her.
 Her pulse pounded painfully within her ears as a long moment stretched out between them.
 She dared not even breathe.

 Without a word, Fugaku outstretched his hand and tilted her chin up in order to evaluate her better, and she found herself staring into the dark abyss of his black eyes.
 His touch was not gentle, but not nearly as rough as other hands that had held her in the past.

-Defeated as she was, she watched with an unyielding gaze as the shinobi took his time studying her silently.
-He was a dark, once handsome, stoic man, eyes tired and face worn with lines in his brow and the corners of his mouth.
+Defeated as she was, she watched with an unyielding gaze as the shinobi took his time to study her.
+He was a dark, once handsome, stoic man with tired eyes and face worn out with lines in his brow and the corners of his mouth.
 Though he said nothing, she knew he found her adequate enough.
 She had been looked at by enough men in her life to know whether or not she was pleasing to their eyes.

 However, her pretty face was not enough to distract him from the yellowing bruises and rosy burn marks that plagued her skin, and the tarnished kimono that was covered in soot and filth.